-Whether you’re working from home, taking care of the kids – or wrapped in a blanked on the couch binge watching your favorite shows – you’ve gotta eat!
+Whether you’re working from home, taking care of the kids – or wrapped in a blanket on the couch binge watching your favorite shows – you’ve gotta eat!
 Here are 12 easy to make lunch recipes!

 Sometimes you’re juggling 50 work tasks (all while trying to remember how to get the printer connected to your home network).
 And sometimes you’re nesting the day away on the couch with a kitty and a good book.